WimpyvL/Zappy-Health-Dashboard/docs/api/SERVICE_PERFORMANCE_OPTIMIZATIONS.md

 Consider these additional improvements:

-1. **Custom PostgreSQL Function:** Create a database function to fetch services with relationships in a single query
+1. **Custom Cloud Function:** Create a Firebase Cloud Function to fetch services with relationships in a single call.
 2. **Infinite Scrolling:** Replace pagination with infinite scroll for smoother UX
 3. **Background Refresh:** Keep UI responsive by refreshing data in the background